 return deltas;

-The distinction between new since last 1:1 and continuing pattern is where the real value lives.
-A single sprint with low velocity is a data point.
-Three consecutive sprints with declining velocity is a trend that demands a different kind of conversation.
+The split between new since last 1:1 and continuing pattern is where the leverage is.
+One sprint of low velocity is noise.
+Three consecutive sprints of declining velocity is a structural problem, and the conversation it requires is fundamentally different.

-The tagging logic works on a rolling window.
-When a metric first crosses a threshold, it gets tagged as new since last 1:1.
-If the same metric was already flagged in the previous brief and remains in the flagged state, it escalates to continuing pattern.
-When a previously flagged metric returns to normal, it gets tagged as resolved — which is just as important to acknowledge in the meeting.
+The tag logic runs on a rolling window.
+A metric crossing a threshold for the first time gets new since last 1:1.
+If the same metric was flagged in the previous brief and remains flagged, it escalates to continuing pattern.
+When a previously flagged metric returns to normal, it gets resolved — and the brief surfaces it explicitly, so the recovery actually gets acknowledged in the meeting.

-This three-state model prevents two common failures.
-First, it stops you from re-raising something that you already discussed and agreed was a temporary blip.
-Second, it forces you to notice when a "temporary blip" quietly becomes the new normal.
-Three consecutive continuing pattern tags on the same metric trigger a special annotation: persistent trend — consider structural intervention.
+This three-state model stops two specific failure modes.
+First, you stop re-litigating something already discussed and dismissed as a temporary blip.
+Second, you stop letting a temporary blip quietly become the new baseline.
+Three consecutive continuing pattern tags on the same metric escalate to a fourth tag: persistent trend — structural intervention required.
+At that point the conversation is not about the metric.
+It is about the system producing the metric.

 Jira Integration Points

-• Sprint velocity calculated from completed story points per sprint (last 3 sprints for trend)[6]
+Sprint velocity from completed story points per sprint, three-sprint window for trend[6]

-• Blocked ticket count pulled from status field, filtered by assignee
+Blocked count read from status field, filtered by assignee — not by label

-• Scope change percentage derived from stories added after sprint start vs. original commitment
+Scope churn from stories added after sprint start vs original commitment

-• Cycle time median computed from transition timestamps (In Progress to Done)
+Cycle time median from In-Progress to Done transition timestamps

 GitHub Integration Points

-• Open PRs fetched via GitHub API, filtered by author and org membership[5]
+Open PRs via GitHub API, filtered by author and org membership[5]

-• Review turnaround measured from PR creation to first substantive review
+Review turnaround measured from PR creation to first substantive review (not first comment)

-• Stale PR threshold configurable per team (default: 72 hours without activity)
+Stale PR threshold configurable per team — 72 hours without activity is the default

-• Merge frequency tracked as rolling 7-day and 14-day averages[7]
+Merge cadence tracked as 7-day and 14-day rolling averages[7]

 5/15 and Performance Data